 Social media offers an informal channel to quietly address issues that may not need to be escalated to the authorities.
 [Tweet this]

-A student or staff ID card is the social insurance number of your university life.
-The ID number on the card is the one thing that makes you unique within the school’s system and if that falls into the wrong hands, that individual may be able to get access to your personal information within the school’s system.
+A student or staff ID card is the social insurance number of a student’s university life.
+The ID number on the card makes a person unique within a school’s system.
+Hackers can easily get access to an individual’s personal information within the school’s system.

-Below are a few examples we found using Echosec.
-All of these example posts have been edited to protect the privacy of the original posters.
+Below are a few examples of this discovered using Echosec, a location-based social discovery tool.
+These posts have been edited to protect the original posters’ privacy.

 The school administration probably doesn’t care about how many Jell-O shots students are doing on a Tuesday.
 [Tweet this]

-The right communication from campus social media accounts is crucial in maintaining good relationships with the student body.
-Clarify that campus security knows students are going to drink and party on campus, but that’s not what you're monitoring for.
-What the campus security cares about are acts of violence, serious criminal activity, and situations that could result in harm to students or the campus itself.
-Students should be encouraged to have a presence on social media and feel assured that their safety is a top priority of the school.
-In most cases, the school administration doesn’t care about how many Jell-O shots students are doing on a Tuesday.
+Campus security cares about finding acts of violence, criminal activity, and other situations that could result in harm to students or campus property.
+Detecting this information should not dissuade students from having a social media presence, and security should reassure students that their safety is the school’s top priority.
+In most cases, school administrators don’t care about how many Jell-O shots students are doing on a Tuesday.

 Social Media Monitoring Platform?

-Social media monitoring platforms are tools that allow users to search across public social media based on keyword, username, and even location.
+Social media monitoring platforms are software tools that allow users to aggregate public social media content based on keyword, image content, username, and location.

-Location-based social media search tools are have quickly become popular among marketing, operations, and security professionals.
-For the uninitiated, this is a quick summary of how it works: draw a box on a map and watch all the publicly available, geo-tagged social media posts from that area appear.
+Location-based social media search tools have quickly become an essential part of workflows in security and a number of other industries.
+For the uninitiated, this is how it works in a nutshell: draw a shape on a map, enter the keywords you’re looking for, and watch public, geo-tagged social media posts populate within the shape.
 It’s that simple.